With Treatment

 Services provided:

-Mha Nation Circle Of Life Behavioral Health Program is a residential addiction rehab center in New Town, ND that is located in the 58763 zip code.
-Mha Nation Circle Of Life Behavioral Health Program provides brief intervention services, dialectical behavior therapy and rational emotive behavioral therapy.
-It Accepts Federal funding.
+Mha Nation Circle Of Life Behavioral Health Program is a residential addiction rehabilitation center in New Town, ND that is situated in the 58763 zip code.
+Mha Nation Circle Of Life Behavioral Health Program provides relapse prevention, brief intervention services and 12-step rehab.
+It No payment accepted.

 Address: 304 7th Street North, New Town, ND 58763 in Mountrail County